SULOS

 Readmissions to the hospital in palliative care can be either preventable or unpreventable.
 While the natural decline of a seriously ill patient is often inevitable, many patients return to the hospital due to preventable causes such as failure to take medication, incorrect medication use, high co-payments, and a lack of knowledge about the patient’s condition by healthcare providers after discharge.
 By addressing these issues, we can reduce the number of preventable readmissions and improve the quality of care for palliative care patients.

-Problem & Solution Space
+Problem & solution space

 • Palliative care organizations often lack knowledge of patients’ conditions after they are discharged from the hospital.